 If so, there are plenty of other great things to make with a can of pumpkin puree!
 In the breakfast department, grab a cup of coffee and enjoy it with a soft and tender slice of pumpkin coffee cake.

-If desserts and snacks are your thing, make a pumpkin custard or some pumpkin bread twists!
+If desserts and snacks are your thing, make a pumpkin custard.

 Serving Suggestions